 Shorelines & Strata

 Shorelines & Strata is TJFrog's own range of British Wool.
-It was born from a desire of bringing Dorset and Skye together through wool, celebrating their linkage through geology and how both areas have distinctive breeds of sheep that have long shaped the land we see.
+It was born from a desire of bringing Dorset and Skye together through wool, celebrating their linkage through geology and each areas distinctive breeds of sheep that have long shaped the land.

 The first skeins produced were a mix of Poll Dorset, from Rampisham Farm near Beaminster, and Hebridean, from Croft 29 on Skye.
 The 85% / 15% mix produced a yarn that was christened 'limestone' and has not only been used to produce some Dorset Button brooches, showcasing its natural grey colours, but has also been knitted and crocheted into accessories.

 Shorelines & Strata Limestone was launched at Edinburgh Yarn Festival 2017 and was, in many ways, representative of TJFrog's story from tadpole to today.